 This ultimately leads to Lois hatching a scheme in which she pretends to “accidentally” inject herself with the truth serum, knowing that Superman won’t pass up the opportunity to ask her if she really means it when she says that she no longer wants him in her life.

-She tells him that she does.
+She tells him that she really does mean it.

 Superman knows – eventually, anyway – when he’s not wanted, and so he leaves, unaware that what Lois injected herself with was just water.